dotnet/machinelearning/src/Microsoft.ML.DataView/DataViewRowCursor.md

 IDs, so long as the IDs are done according to the following operations that operate on acceptable sets.

-1. The simple enumeration of `UInt128` numeric values from any number is an acceptable set.
+1. The simple enumeration of `DataViewRowId` numeric values from any number is an acceptable set.
 (This covers how most loaders generate IDs.
 Typically, we start from 0, but other choices, like -1, are acceptable.)

 2. The subset of any acceptable set is an acceptable set.
 (For example, all filter transforms that map any input row to 0 or 1 output rows, can just